This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-800-975-6314.

 Q. Do I need to enroll in Medicare with the government or just with this plan?

-A. Enrollment in Medicare Part A and Part B through the federal government is required for retirees to be eligible for any retiree Medicare plans, including this UT CARE Medicare PPO plan.
+A. Enrollment in Medicare Part A and Part B through the federal government is required for retirees to be eligible for any retiree Medicare plans, including this UT CARETM Medicare PPO plan.
 To have full coverage, you must sign up for Medicare Parts A & B and continue to pay your Part B premium.
 Call UT CARE Customer Service at 1-877-842-7562 (TTY 711) to learn how your retiree plan will work with Medicare.

 Q. I am enrolling in Medicare for the first time.
 When will coverage be effective?